risenohk/commerce_rng/README.txt

 Commerce RNG
 ============
-This is an example implementation of how an integration beteen RNG and Commerce could work.
+This is an example implementation of how an integration between RNG and Commerce could work.

 It makes the following assumptions: